NEW: Source says dash cam and body cams video not as clear as two videos already seen by public

 Muflahi said he’d known Sterling for six years and never saw a confrontation between Sterling and anyone.
 Sterling never got into fights, he said.
 And the store owner said he wasn’t aware of any incident Tuesday that would have spurred a 911 call.

-"Just five minutes before," Muflahi said, "he walked into the store getting something to drink, joking around, (and we were) calling each other names."
+“Just five minutes before (the shooting),” Muflahi said, “he walked into the store getting something to drink, joking around, (and we were) calling each other names.”

 Later, Muflahi said he didn’t hear Sterling say anything after the initial confrontation.